Dividend tax rates UK in 2022/23: A guide24 Jan 2023

 As a business owner in the UK, how much money you can take from your company and put in your own pocket depends on a broad range of dividend tax rates.

-When it comes to getting paid, there are a number of ways business owners can optimise their income - we’ve recently outlined the best scenarios in two guides: Salary or Dividend? and What is the most tax efficient way to extract cash in 2021? (not sure if this is published yet)
+When it comes to getting paid, there are a number of ways business owners can optimise their income.
+We’ve recently outlined the best scenarios in two guides: Salary or Dividend? and What is the most tax efficient way to extract cash from your business?

 But to really make the most of your take-home pay you need to be fully aware of UK dividend tax rates.
 Keir Wright-Whyte, Managing Director of our London accountants, has put together this article to ensure you have everything you need to understand dividend tax rates in 2022/23.

 Before we get into the different rates and how they come into effect, it’s important to understand that at the start of each tax year, every individual is assigned a dividend allowance.